Updated: Jan 20

 Home learning is not always effective, we do not always get every student engaged.
 This is not such a huge problem, since we have all that classroom teaching time to put it right.
-However, since schools closed- we are now reliant on home learning.
+However, since schools have partially closed- we are now reliant on home learning.
 After asking the question with opinion polls, most of us teachers are experiencing the same issue.
 Some students simply do not take part in or put the required effort in for effective home learning.
 Our role has changed, we need to inspire and motivate to do this.
 In this post, I will be discussing the components of effective home learning.
 How to increase completion of homework tasks and keep students wanting to learn.

 Research supported components of effective home learning